Unusual Malaysian Drinks You Want To Try

 Some teas are made from flowers and others from various dried leaves and stems, producing a dark, hideous-looking brew.

-There are various types of Liang Cha for ailments relating to heaty symptoms such as mouth ulcers, a sore throat, cough with sticky phlegm, or chapped lips.
+There are various types of Liang Cha for heaty symptoms such as mouth ulcers, a sore throat, cough with sticky phlegm, or chapped lips.

 Herbal Chrysanthemum Tea